 If you show examples of what using your app looks like, users can get a good idea if it is what they are looking for before they install.

-It is important to get screenshots from your most important product features for your app and try to display what it looks like in-use.
+It is vital to capture screenshots of your app’s most important product features and display what they look like in use.

-It is also suitable to put captions and graphics over your images, just make sure that they are clear and describe exactly what your app is like in action.
+It is also suitable to put captions and graphics over your images, making sure that they are clear and describe precisely what your app is like in action.

-Putting a video displaying your key features can be effective too, and can go a long way for gaining the interest of your potential customers.
+Including a video showcasing your key features can also be effective, as it can significantly help capture the interest of your potential customers.

 Categories